 To develop a knowledge base in basic health care for students to build upon.

-- To develop a familiarity and confidence in the health care field.
+To develop a familiarity and confidence in the healthcare field.

-- To develop experience-based decision making to be used in choosing an appropriate health care profession college major.
+To develop experience-based decision making to be used in choosing an appropriate health care profession college major.

-Units of Study
+Areas of Study

 How to Enroll

 Orleans/Niagara BOCES partners with local school districts to provide exciting hands-on career and technical training during normal school day.

 NYS Approved Program Title & CIP Code

 This is not an approved CTE program; integrated academic credits are not provided for students attending this program.

 Pharmacy Technician, increased demand 7%*

-- Associate’s Degree: Radiologist, increased demand 9%*
+Radiologist, increased demand 9%*

-- Bachelor’s Degree: Registered Nurse, increased demand 12%*
+Registered Nurse, increased demand 12%*